-I was born two months premature in 1943, sixteen years before neonatal intensive care.
+I was born two months premature in 1943, sixteen years before neonatal intensive care in Florida.
 In telling the story of my birth, my mother said the medical staff at the hospital inspected me–no fingernails or toenails, almost no suck reflex–shrugged, and ignored her questions.
 She said everyone at the hospital acted as though I was expected to die.

-The long trip home was difficult, Mama said.
+The long trip home from Tampa to Cocoa Beach was difficult, Mama said.
 It was November, and even in Florida that means 40-degree weather.
 The car was elderly and unheated.
 It was raining.
 There were floods.
 By the time Daddy was able to get mother and baby into the house, everyone was cold, damp and exhausted.

 Thank goodness for my Gramma and for Nan, my Great Gramma.